dputhier/pygtftk/README.rst

 System requirements
 --------------------

 Depending on the **size of the GTF file**, pygtftk and gtftk may require lot of memory to perform selected tasks.
 A computer with 16Go is recommended in order to be able to pipe several commands when working with human annotations from ensembl release (e.g. 91).
+When working with a cluster think about reserving sufficient memory.

 At the moment, the gtftk program has been tested on:

 - Linux (Ubuntu 12.04 and 18.04)
-- OSX (Yosemite, El Capitan).
+- OSX (Yosemite, El Capitan, Mojave).

 Installation